RareSkills/blog/solidity-test-internal-function/solidity-test-internal-function.md

 # Solidity test internal function

-To test an internal solidity function, create a child contract that inherits from the contract being tested, wrap the parent contract’s internal function with an external one, then test the external function in the child.
+To test an internal Solidity function, create a child contract that inherits from the contract being tested, wrap the parent contract’s internal function with an external one, then test the external function in the child.

 [Foundry](https://www.rareskills.io/post/foundry-testing-solidity) calls this inheriting contract a "harness" though others call it a "fixture."